 The exact manufacturer for the equipment to be used for the proposed works have yet to be determined and therefore proxy values have been provided for the equipment type (Table 4.1).
-Table 4.1 lists the operating frequency and typical source level (in dB re $1\mu$ Pa (rms)@1 m for the proposed methodologies used in bathymetric surveys for the Scheme.
+Table 4.1 lists the operating frequency and typical source level (in dB re 1 μ Pa (rms)@1 m for the proposed methodologies used in bathymetric surveys in the Proposed Survey Works.